We love Jesus in the way we like prescription medication...

 We use the Conquest of Canaan in defense of Wounded Knee,

-We don't imagine how Jesus the crucified would see
+We don't consider how Jesus the crucified

-photo opportunities in front of caged inmates.
+would see photo opportunities in front of caged inmates.

 Wow.
 This is incredibly powerful.
 Words for our time.
 Thank you.